bbonislawski/method_logger/README.md

 ## Usage

-Include mixin in your class like this:
+Include mixin at the end of your class like this:
 ```ruby
 include MethodLogger::mixin({})
 ```